Arielle0222/Autonomous-Pedestrian-Prediction-with-Talchum-Motion-Data/README.md

 ### 📌 Project Overview

 Predicting unexpected pedestrian behavior is essential for safe autonomous driving.
-This project leverages complex motion patterns from *Talchum* (traditional Korean mask dance) data to build a model that can predict non-standard pedestrian behavior, which is often missed by conventional pedestrian datasets.
+This project leverages complex motion patterns from **Talchum (traditional Korean mask dance) data to build a model that can predict non-standard pedestrian behavior**
+, which is often missed by conventional pedestrian datasets.
 By combining YOLO with a keypoint-based detection system, this project aims to enable autonomous vehicles to respond more swiftly and accurately to unpredictable pedestrian actions.

 ### 🚀 Key Features